tidyverse/nycflights13/README.md

     ## 29  2015        12    5819079
     ## 30  2016         5    2289826

-Please see [the vignette](https://github.com/beanumber/airlines/blob/master/vignettes/intro.Rmd) to get started.
+Please see [the vignette](https://github.com/beanumber/airlines/blob/master/vignettes/intro.Rmd) for more detail about how to use this package.